The Pinnacles (Western Australia): Formation

-Fauna and flora
+Flora and fauna

 Western grey kangaroos graze on the vegetation in the park, usually in the early morning.
 The kangaroos are considered quite tame, sometimes allowing quiet, slow-moving visitors to approach them.
 Baudin's black cockatoos and emus are frequently observed in the park.
 Reptiles such as bobtails, sand goannas and carpet pythons are a few of the other park inhabitants.

 Some of the common plant species include panjang (a low-lying wattle), coastal wattle and banjine, quandong, yellow tailflower, thick-leaved fanflower and cockies tongues.
 Parrot bush, candlestick banksia, firewood banksia and acorn banksia are also common in the park.

 Tourism

 The Pinnacles remained unknown to most Australians until 1967 when the area was gazetted as a reserve, which was later combined with two adjacent reserves to form Nambung National Park in 1994.

 Nambung National Park received about 150,000 visitors a year as of 2011.
 The Pinnacles Desert Discovery Centre was opened in 2008, offering interpretive displays of the park, both the natural processes that formed the Pinnacles and the biodiversity of the area.

 The best season to visit the Pinnacles is in the months of August to October, as the days are mild and wildflowers, along with wattle, begin to bloom in the spring.

 No lodging or camping areas are available within Nambung National Park but accommodations can be found in Cervantes.